rama5789/mastering-your-javascript/src/references/basic/console.md

     - if three %c format specifiers are found, then the 1st, 2nd and 3rd substrings will have their rules defined in the 2nd , 3rd and 4th parameter respectively, and so on...
 */
 console.log(
-    "%cHello %cWorld%c!!",  // string to be printed "color: blue;", // applies color formatting to the 1st substring "font-size: xx-large;", // applies font formatting to the 2nd substring "/* no CSS rule*/" // does not apply any rule to the remaining substring );  // Hello world! // with CSS Style
+  '%cHello %cWorld%c!!', // string to be printed 'color: blue;', // applies color formatting to the 1st substring 'font-size: xx-large;', // applies font formatting to the 2nd substring '/* no CSS rule*/' // does not apply any rule to the remaining substring ); // Hello world! // with CSS Style
 ```

 ## Other print methods :

-* __console.info()__ : small informative icon (i) appears on the left side of the printed string(s) or object(s).
+- **console.info()** : small informative icon (i) appears on the left side of the printed string(s) or object(s).
-* __console.warn()__ : small warning icon (!) appears on the left side.
+- **console.warn()** : small warning icon (!) appears on the left side.
 In some browsers, the background of the log is yellow.
-* __console.error()__ : small times icon (⊗) appears on the left side.
+- **console.error()** : small times icon (⊗) appears on the left side.
 In some browsers, the background of the log is red.
-* __console.trace()__ : outputs the current stack trace or displays the same output as the log method if invoked in the global scope.
+- **console.trace()** : outputs the current stack trace or displays the same output as the log method if invoked in the global scope.